adorsys/datasafe-migration/README.md

 UserIDAuth userIDAuth = new UserIDAuth(new UserID("peter"), new ReadKeyPassword("password"::toCharArray));
 ```

-As the migration completly behaves like the new datasafe, the interface change have to be done.
+As the migration completly behaves like the new datasafe, these interface changes have to be done.

 ## configuration

-By default the migration is switched of, e.g. it behaves like datasafe 0.6.1 and does not do anyting.
+By default the migration is switched off, e.g. it behaves like datasafe 0.6.1 and does not do anything.
-Anyway it has already the new Interface for the ReadKeyPassword, even if the old datasafe logic is used.
+Anyway it has already the new interface for the ReadKeyPassword, even if the old datasafe logic is used.

 To activate the migration logic the configuration.yml has to get jdbc parameters.
 As the migration must only be
-done on one server at the time, others have to be blocked.
+done on one server at the time, others servers have to be blocked for this user.
 For that shedlock is used.
 And shedlock has to be provided with a database connection.

 Currently three jdbc implementations are integrated and simply can be switched on, by setting the follogin